 One of the recommendations of the plan is the filling of a full time GIS Coordinator.
 At the May 24, 2011, Council meeting, Joel Yelverton was selected to be contracted as the Council Coordinator.
-Mr. Yelverton has spent almost two decades working with local governments.
-Additionally, Mr. Yelverton was one of the original MCCRSGIS Council members.
-With the selection of Mr. Joel Yelverton as Council Coordinator, the first order of business was a coordinated Orthoimagery Project for Mississippi's six coastal counties.
+During 2012, Mr. Yelverton continued working in the position of the Council's GIS coordinator.

-The South Mississippi Aerial Update Initiative: It has been 4 years since high-resolution, aerial imagery was acquired over the Gulf Coast counties through the MDEM project and 6 years since Hurricane Katrina wreaked destruction across the southern half of Mississippi.
+The South Mississippi Aerial Photography Initiative (SMAPI): It has been 6 years since high-resolution, aerial imagery was acquired over the Gulf Coast counties through the MDEM project and 7 years since Hurricane Katrina wreaked destruction across the southern half of Mississippi.
 The Coastal communities are recovering from this disastrous event, thanks, in part, to the database developed through MDEM.
 In this short time, considerable change in the infrastructure has occurred over the coastal landscape in regards to land cover, land use and the transportation/utilities.